 Master of Science in Accounting Pathway

-The Sawyer Business School offers an Accelerated MSA Pathway programs for qualified graduate students starting in the fall and spring.
-The Accelerated program is a one semester program which typically requires one Academic English course and three to four (3-4) required SBS graduate courses.
-The Accelerated Pathway Program is only offered in the fall or spring terms.
+The Sawyer Business School offers an Accelerated MSA Pathway program for qualified graduate students starting in the fall and spring semesters.
+The Accelerated Pathway is a one semester program which typically requires two Academic English courses and three (3) required SBS graduate courses.

 MSA Accelerated Pathway